jmpasmoi/pkginfo/README.md

 # pkginfo
-Tools to get information about R packages
+Tools to get interactively information of R packages